S1m0nB3ck3r/HoloTracker/README.md

 HoloTracker features a user-friendly human-machine interface for simplified usage.

 HoloTracker requires an Nvidia GPU and utilizes the Cupy library for hologram backpropagation.
-For determining the centroids of segmented objects, HoloTracker uses the Python library connected-components-3d developed by willsilversmith (https://pypi.org/user/willsilversmith/).
 For tracking objects once they are localized, HoloTracker utilizes the TrackPy library (soft-matter.github.io/trackpy/).

+For testing HoloTracker_Locate without GUI, a script is located at \Code\HoloPyLib\test_HoloTracker_locate.py

 Here are the python library/package needed to use HoloTracker.

 cupy-cuda11x            12.2.0
-connected-components-3d 3.10.3
 Cython                  0.29.33
 matplotlib              3.8.0
 numba                   0.56.4